 This breed of Corgi is one of the oldest breeds of herding dogs.
 They’re slightly bigger and have larger ears than the Pembroke Corgi, and were used to drive cattle to the market in Wales.
 A Corgi would be a great family dog.

 Their exercise needs are less intense than some of the other breeds of herding dogs, and their playful, yet mellow temperament makes them great for families with children.
 They also do well in apartments since the Corgi doesn’t grow to be over 40 pounds and doesn’t have a habit of barking or howling.

-The Puli is still used to herd sheep in Hungary, and has herding so ingrained in their behavior they’ll even try to herd their family members!
+The Puli is still used to herd sheep in Hungary, and has herding so ingrained in its behavior that it’ll even try to herd its family members!
 This breed has a bossy and playful personality, but they will require someone who has experience with grooming.
 Their famous corded coat takes a lot to maintain, and several years to fully form.
 It makes them look much bigger than they actually are, they’re only around 30 pounds underneath all their fur.
-A Puli can adapt to a smaller living space, but they have a high tendency to bark.
+Pulis can adapt to smaller living spaces, but they have a high tendency to bark.

 9. Belgian Malinois

 The Belgian Malinois is another herding dog that has become a police and military work breed.
 This is a high energy level dog who will probably not be the best breed for a first-time dog owner.
 They often get confused with German Shepherds because of their similarities, but they’re a little smaller and they’re not for owners who don’t have the experience or time to properly train them.
 Despite their potentially difficult nature, they’re quick learners and have the need to please.
 It’s also vital to socialize a Belgian Malinois puppy, so obedience classes can do wonders for this breed.